Home / Compare Electricity &… / How to reduce your gas b…

 Receiving a gas or electricity bill is never enjoyable, especially when it’s a lot higher than you might have expected, and having to pay them is even worse.
-Fortunately, there are ways to reduce your gas bill.
-Understanding where you could be energy-saving in your home is the first step to receiving a gas bill that doesn’t make you cringe.
+So, here are some gas-saving tips on how to you reduce your gas bill.

 There’s a possibility your energy provider (otherwise known as your retailer) might have charged you the wrong amount on your gas bill.
-Incorrect charges can happen if your energy distributor ( the company responsible for supplying gas to your home) is unable to read your meter.
+Incorrect charges can happen if your energy distributor is unable to read your meter.
 In this scenario, your provider produces an estimated reading to charge you for your usage.

 If your estimated gas bill is higher than the actual amount, your provider will often take the overcharged amount (usually if it’s less than $50) off your next bill.1 If the overcharged amount is more than $50, you may have the choice of deducting it from your next bill or having it refunded if your provider has not already adjusted the previous bill.